Skip to Main Content

 We tried it: Here’s what our experts say

-Bankrate credit cards writer Ryan Flanigan often saves purchases for the first of the month to use the Bilt Mastercard.
+Bankrate credit cards writer Ryan Flanigan often waits to make purchases until the first of the month to take advantage of using the Bilt Mastercard.

 — Ryan Flanigan, Writer, Credit Cards

-How the Bilt card compares to other no-annual-fee cards
+How the Bilt Mastercard compares to other no-annual-fee cards

-The Bilt card is unrivaled if you’re looking for a card that rewards your rent payments and helps you save money for a home.
-But there are other rewards cards that may do a better job of getting you the most value on your purchases.
+The Bilt Mastercard is unrivaled if you’re looking for a card that rewards your rent payments and helps you save money for a home.
+But other rewards cards may do a better job of getting you the most value on your most common purchases.

 Image of Bilt Mastercard®